julianchurchill/text-adventure/README.md

 - [MINOR STORY CORRECTION] Two Oubliettes no longer appear outside the castle gate portcullis after opening it if you don't talk to her first
 - [MINOR STORY CORRECTION] Oubliette vanishes after the fire shield is used to defend the town's watch, instead of after talking to cabal again
 - [MINOR STORY CORRECTION] Correct improper uses of its (possessive) and it's (it is).
+- [MINOR STORY CORRECTION] The general store outside description should change to say 'door is open' after you put your arm in the hole

 2.1.1
 -----